 The role of the investment bank is temporary.

-The investment bank purchases the shares initially and then promotes the shares and finds shareholders.
-When all issued shares that the financial institution has underwritten are sold, they are no underwritten, it will end up owning the bonds.
+The investment bank purchases the shares initially amount of the bonds.
+Underwriting is in effect and then promotes the shares and finds shareholders.
+When all issued shares that the financial institution has underwritten are sold, they are no more (investment) banks which underwrite a common amount of the bonds.
+Underwriting is in effect ing with the intention of selling to investors.
+So case the investment bank fails to sell all bonds underwritten, it will end up owning the bonds.